EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Results

 Quantitative image metrics are helpful for method development, as they can be automated and provide quick feedback.
 However, they do not exactly capture the ultimate objective, which is the readability of generated text to the trained papyrologists who study the Herculaneum papyri.
 Again we measure recall and false positives, this time with respect to individual characters as identified by papyrologists.

-We provided our generated images of Fragments 1-4 (Figure \ref{fig:fragments-ours-surface}) to a Herculaneum papyrologist, who was previously unfamiliar with these fragments.
+We provided our generated images of the fragments (Figure \ref{fig:fragments-ours-surface}) to a Herculaneum papyrologist, who was previously unfamiliar with these fragments.
 They transcribed each fragment based solely on the provided images, which are generated purely from X-ray CT.
-In all cases, the scholar was able to identify the correct number of lines of the fragment surface, even correctly identifying in Fragment 3 where the surface is broken and marks a transition between two separate writing layers.
+In all cases, the scholar was able to identify the correct number of lines of the fragment surface, even correctly identifying in P.Herc.Paris.\ 1 fr.\ 34 where the surface is broken and marks a transition between two separate writing layers.

-Figure \ref{fig:papyrological-review} shows the Fragment 3 transcriptions from the ground truth and generated images, respectively.
+Figure \ref{fig:papyrological-review} shows the P.Herc.Paris.\ 1 fr.\ 34 transcriptions from the ground truth and generated images, respectively.
 Of the 15 characters identified in the ground truth, 7 are recovered accurately using our method.
 No characters are misidentified, or identified where none exist.

-Table \ref{table:papyrological-review} summarizes these results across Fragments 1-4.
-In all fragments but Fragment 1, recall exceeds the false positive rate by at least a factor of 2.
+Table \ref{table:papyrological-review} summarizes these results across four Herculaneum fragments.
+In all fragments but P.Herc.Paris.\ 2 fr.\ 47, recall exceeds the false positive rate by at least a factor of 2.
 The results are computed using a ``strict'' scoring, in which even those characters identified as uncertain by the papyrologist are scored.
 Excluding these characters would further improve the results.
 Further, characters that are mistakenly identified are typically the result of partial ink recovery, showing only some of the ink strokes making up a complete character.
 Importantly, the misidentified characters are not invented ``whole cloth.''
 They are at least identified in the correct location, and could be accurately identified with marginal improvements in ink detection.

 These results are a tremendous step forward from the previously nonexistent baseline.
 This method already performs well enough to generate valuable text for Herculaneum papyrologists, who are used to working with fragmentary writing even in the best cases.
 That said, there is clear room for improved performance, which we anticipate will follow this work.